Resistor

 →Contact

-. - Using the cursor, hover the cursor over the left geometric edge that will make up the contact.
-When the edge is highlighted in green and the cursor changes to indicate a selectable element,
+. - Move the cursor over the left geometric edge.
+When the edge highlights in green and the cursor changes to indicate a selectable element,

-anywhere to open the properties dialog for the contact.
-Use this dialog to set the contact's properties. - In the General section of the Contact Properties window, set the Name to
+anywhere to open the Contact Properties dialog.
+Use this dialog to set the contact's properties.- In the General section, set

 OK